This 2-day program seeks to provide an insight into the work and role of a financial expert witness in international arbitration.

 The program is led by Geoffrey Senogles, a Chartered Accountant with extensive experience of testifying as a financial expert witness in investment treaty, commercial and sports arbitrations and who previously worked on mass claims resolution in the United Nations Compensation Commission (UNCC).
 Over the years, he has also acted as non-executive director for several companies and as vice president and partner in international consulting firms.
 He is now a partner in Senogles & Co, near Geneva and has been delivering training to lawyers for over a decade.

-The session on communication will be led by John Zimmer, an internationally recognized speaker and expert on public speaking.
+The session on communication will be led by John Zimmer, Barrister & Solicitor; Professional Public Speaker.
 For many years, John practiced corporate commercial and environmental law with Fasken Martineau, one of Canada's largest firms.
 In 1998, he moved to Geneva and has worked at the United Nations and the World Health Organisation.
 He is now a full-time speaker, giving keynotes, emceeing events, and helping companies communicate more effectively.

 How to apply?